NASA finds Chandrayaan-2's Vikram lander on Moon with Indian techie's help

 "The Chandrayaan-2 Vikram lander has been found by our NASA Moon mission, the Lunar Reconnaissance Orbiter.
 See the first mosaic of the impact site," NASA said in a tweet sharing before and after images captured by its moon-revolving Lunar Reconnaissance Orbiter (LRO).
 On September 7, the Indian Space Research Organisation (ISRO) attempted a soft landing of Vikram on the Moon.
 However, ISRO lost contact with Vikram shortly before the scheduled touchdown.

 NASA's Lunar Reconnaissance Orbiter Camera (LROC) team had released the first mosaic of images acquired during its September 17 flyby of the Moon.
-The US space agency released the mosaic image of the site on September 26, inviting people to compare it with images of the same area before the crash to find signs of the lander.
+NASA released the mosaic image of the site on September 26, inviting people to compare it with images of the same area before the crash to find signs of the lander.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)